FoothillCSClub/project-ideas/README.md

 ## Miscellaneous List of Ideas

+**Task Planner**.\
+Create an spication that allows users to input tasks based on when they need to be completed.
+Each task can have a name, a finish-by date/time, and other optional data.
+Display the saved tasks in a list, automatically sorted based on finish-by date.

 **Chat Bot**.\
 Write a terminal program that chats with the user.
 A simple version would respond only to specific words or phrases, and